SV 19 Straelen: History

 Long an unheralded local side, Sportverein Straelen first won promotion to the fourth tier Oberliga Nordrhein in 1996.
 The team finished just inside the relegation zone the following season, but avoided being sent down when the second team side of KFC Uerdingen, which had finished ahead of SV, folded due to the loss of the club's sponsor.
 After their retrieve, Straelen had a three-year stay at the Oberliga level that ended with a 17th-place finish in 2001.
 During this period the team earned an appearance in the opening round of the DFB-Pokal (German Cup) following a 1999 regional cup win.

 SV returned to the Oberliga Nordrhein (IV) in 2006 on the strength of a Verbandsliga Niederrhein (V) title.
 In 2007–08, the club clearly missed the qualifying criteria for the new Oberliga Nordrhein-Westfalen, coming last in the league.
 In an odd twist, while the first team was relegated to the Verbandsliga, the reserve team achieved promotion from the Landesliga at the same time.
 For this reason, the club fields both teams in the same league in the 2008–09 season, a novelty at this level of play.

 They were promoted to the Regionalliga West after winning the Oberliga Niederrhein in 2017–18, but were relegated the following season.
 They returned to the Regionalliga in 2020.

+In February of 2024, the club reported financial difficulties and is set to be relegated from the Oberliga Niederrhein after the 2023-24 season ends.